aalejandroaraujo/mhtp-plugins/mhtp-chat-woocommerce-v1.3.3-final/README.md

 ## Changelog

 ### 3.1.4
-* Switched to Typebot UMD widget for iframe embed; fixes Typebot is not defined.
+* Load Typebot UMD widget and send store-conversation on session end.
+No other changes.

 ### 3.1.3
 * Added official Typebot JS SDK so sendCommand works; no other changes.